-All care documentation was completed electronically.
-There was a continuous record completed by all members of the multi-disciplinary team involved in the patients care.
-A paper copy of essential care documents was held on the ward, which could be used in the event of a technical difficulty and the need to access this information in an emergency.
+Care documentation was completed electronically and there was a continuous record completed by all members of the multi-disciplinary team involved in the patients' care.
+A paper copy of essential care documents was held on the ward.
+These could be used in the event of a technical difficulty with the information technology systems and if staff needed to access this information in an emergency.